-Fair Trading offers a range of services that can help you avoid or resolve disputes with your contractors.
-Refer to the Resolving building disputes page on the Fair Trading website for more information or call 13 32 20.
+Fair Trading offers services that may help you avoid or resolve disputes with your contractors.
+Refer to our Resolving building disputes web page for more information or call 13 32 20.

-For more information about becoming an owner-builder, contact Fair Trading on 13 32 20 or visit our website.
-Other sources of information include:
+For more information about becoming an owner-builder, contact Fair Trading on 13 32 20 or refer to our website.
+You may also seek information from:

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.